Prosecutor seeking Trump's taxes cites probe of his business

 The Supreme Court last month rejected claims by Trump’s lawyers that the president could not be criminally investigated while he was in office.

-Vance sought the tax records in part for a probe of how Trump's then-personal lawyer, Michael Cohen, arranged during the 2016 presidential race to keep the porn actress Stormy Daniels and model Karen McDougal from airing claims of extramarital affairs with Trump.
+Vance sought the tax records in part for a probe of how Cohen arranged during the 2016 presidential race to keep the porn actress Stormy Daniels and model Karen McDougal from airing claims of extramarital affairs with Trump.
 Trump has denied the affairs.

-Cohen is serving the last two years of a three-year prison sentence in home confinement after pleading guilty to campaign finance violations and lying to Congress, among other charges.
+Cohen is serving the last two years of a three-year prison sentence in home confinement after pleading guilty to campaign finance violations, lying to Congress and tax crimes.
 He said he plans to publish a book critical of the president before the November election.

+If the court orders Trump’s accounting firm to give his tax returns to the grand jury, they could be used in any criminal inquiry, but would not be released publicly.
+Grand jury documents are secret in New York.

 (0) comments